-Execute the kmo_std_star recipe:
+Execute the kmo std star recipe:

-esorex kmo std star -save-cubes std hip012345 k.sof
+esorex kmo\std\star -save\cubes std\hip012345\k.sof

-When the save-cubes option is set, the reduced cubes will be written to file, so that 5 files are created.
+When the save\cubes option is set, the reduced cubes will be written to file, so that 6 files are created.
 Writing out the cubes allows you to extract the spectra yourself if, for example, you want to use a different aperture or to do additional cosmetic cleaning on the cubes.

 std_cube###.fits Frame containing cubes of the standard star.
 There are 48 extensions (data and noise for 24 IFUs), but not necessarily all will contain data. std_image###.fits Collapsed images of the standard stars (24 extensions).
-Only the extensions for IFUs used to observe the star will contain data. for it used to observe the star will contain data. std_mask###.fits Spatial masks showing which pixels were used to extract the spectra (which are those within the FWHM). star_spec###.fits The extracted (integrated) spectra.
-No scaling is applied here, so the units are the total counts measured in the exposure time used. telluric###.fits The derived telluric correction spectrum - see Section 4.5.2 for details.
-Always check this to make sure you are satisfied with the correction of the 5 stellar features.
-In some cases, it may require additional interactive work.
+Only the extensions for IFUs used to observe the star will contain data. std_mask###.fits Spatial masks showing which pixels were used to extract the spectra (which are those within the FWHM). star_spec###.fits The extracted (integrated) spectra.
+The spectra are extracted from the masked region, and then scaled so that the counts within the bandpass match those in a spectrum extracted from the entire IFU field.
+No other scaling is applied.
+The count level and exposure time can then be used for photometric calibration. telluric###.fits The derived telluric correction spectrum - see Section 4.5.2 for details.
+Always check this to make sure you are satisfied with the correction of the stellar features.
+In some cases, it may require additional interactive work. noise_spec###.fits Estimate of the noise spectrum.
+For the 3-arm template, this is just based on photon shot noise.
+For the 24-arm template, when there are enough sky frames, it includes systematics.
+This can be important for longer exposures of fainter stars.

 - Standard star frames can be identified with the dpr.type keyword as OBJECT, SKY, STD, FLUX (all one designation), and are taken in sets of 4 or 25 frames (for the 3-arm and 24-arm options). - The recipe selects a sky exposure for each IFU independently (the closest in time to the star exposure), from among the exposures given in the sof list.
 This is reported in the output text, which is also saved in the esorex.log file. - The recipe will choose the calibrations at the closest available rotator angle (OBS.ROT.NAANGLE) to the observations. - Reconstruction is done using cubic-spline method by default.
 We would recommend not changing this for the standard star. - Flux calibration (see Section 4.5.1) is performed using the total flux in the IFU; but the extracted spectrum from which the telluric spectrum is made is integrated only from pixels within the measured FWHM (which encloses about half the total flux).
-If this doesn't look good, you can make a new extraction using kmo_extract_spec. - Useful QC parameters include:
+If this doesn't look good, you can make a new extraction using kmo\extract\spec. - Useful QC parameters include:

-''' QC.SPAT.RES FWHM of the star in arcsec for each IFU (in std_image###.fits) QC.ZPOINT zeropoint for each IFU (in star spec ###.fits) - see Section 4.5.1 '''
+QC.SPAT.RES FWHM of the star in arcsec for each IFU (in std_image###.fits) QC.ZPOINT zeropoint for each IFU (in star_spec###.fits) - see Section 4.5.1 QC.SNR mean signal-to-noise ratio of the extracted spectrum across the bandpass